SahibYar/Effective-Cpp-Summary/chapter-2-constructors-destructors-and-assignment-operators/item-9.md

 In this example, note the use of the **_private static_** function **`createLogString`** in `BuyTransaction`.
 Using the helper function to create a value to pass to a base class constructor is often more convenient than going through contortions in the member initialization list ot give the base class what it needs.

 **Things to Remember:**
-* Don't call virtual fucntions during construction or destruction, because such calls will never go to a more derived class than that of the currently executing constructor or destructor.
+* Don't call virtual functions during construction or destruction, because such calls will never go to a more derived class than that of the currently executing constructor or destructor.